 University of Virginia student says 'too many white people' at school's new multicultural center: report

-The University of Virginia on Wednesday reminded students that its newly opened Multicultural Student Center is open to all students after a viral video emerged of a student making a "public service" announcement that there were "too many white people" using the facility.
+The University of Virginia on Wednesday reminded those on campus that its newly opened Multicultural Student Center is open to everyone after a viral video emerged of a student making a "public service" announcement that there were "too many white people" using the facility.

 The video was posted on Twitter by the Young America's Foundation with a caption that said "leftists" at the school were "dictating who is and who isn't allowed" at the center.